Disco Elysium: Influences and inspirations

 In a Steam post published in January 2020, ZA/UM cited several works that influenced the writing and style of Disco Elysium.
 One major influence is the 1999 video game Planescape: Torment, which, like Disco Elysium, features an amnesiac player character, heavily emphasises dialogue, and is rendered isometrically.
 The television show The Wire was also used as an influence for the game's working class setting, while Émile Zola's writings shared stories on the misery of human life that narrative writer Helen Hindpere said she felt resonated within the game.
-Other works that influenced Disco Elysium included the video game Kentucky Route Zero; television shows True Detective and The Shield; literary references include Émile Zola’s Germinal, Dashiell Hammett’s The Glass Key, China Miéville’s The City & The City, and the Soviet sci-fi authors Arkady and Boris Strugatsky.
+Other works that influenced Disco Elysium included the video game Kentucky Route Zero; television shows True Detective and The Shield; literary references include Émile Zola's Germinal, Dashiell Hammett's The Glass Key, China Miéville's The City & The City (although this influence was denied by Kurvitz in an interview), and the Soviet sci-fi authors Arkady and Boris Strugatsky.
 For visual references, the developers mentioned painters Rembrandt, Ilya Repin, Jenny Saville, Alex Kanevsky, and Wassily Kandinsky.

+Soviet artists Vladimir Mayakovsky and Viktor Tsoi as well as German philosophers Karl Marx and Friedrich Engels were notable political influences on the developers, with Hindpere thanking the four figures in her team's acceptance speech at The Game Awards.

-Émile Zola is likely the most significant literary influence on Disco Elysium.
+Émile Zola is a significant literary influence on Disco Elysium.
 Lead writer Helen Hindpere has repeatedly expressed admiration for the French author, noting that both she and several other members of the studio are longtime fans of his work.
-Studio founder Robert Kurvitz has similarly acknowledged Zola’s impact, stating during a conference in France that he does not consider himself a writer, as he prefers not to draw comparisons with literary figures of Zola’s stature: “You are not going to be a better writer than Émile Zola.”
+Studio founder Robert Kurvitz has similarly acknowledged Zola's impact, stating during a conference in France that he does not consider himself a writer, as he prefers not to draw comparisons with literary figures of Zola's stature: “You are not going to be a better writer than Émile Zola.”

 The creators have also said that their work owes a lot to the Estonian urbanist poet Arvi Siig.
 Kurvitz said while accepting the Estonian President's Young Cultural Figure annual award for 2020 "Without his modernism, Elysium – the world the game is placed in – would not be half of what it is."
 He also said Siig's vision of an international, radical and humanist Estonian culture lives on in Disco Elysium.

-The main protagonist of Disco Elysium was directly inspired by producer Kaur Kender’s father, who served as a detective in the Soviet police.
-The scene in which the protagonist vomits due to the stench of a decaying corpse is based on a real incident experienced by Kender’s father during his career.
+The main protagonist of Disco Elysium was directly inspired by producer Kaur Kender's father, who served as a detective in the Soviet police.
+The scene in which the protagonist vomits due to the stench of a decaying corpse is based on a real incident experienced by Kender's father during his career.

 During a livestream, Robert Kurvitz cited Fallout as an influence, describing Disco Elysium as being “from the Fallout school of RPG.”
 He added that the original Fallout and Fallout 2 were among the first games to demonstrate that “video games can be forms of art.”